LorincziMatyas12/macbook-clipboard-history/README.md

 **3. Using the program (script)**

+-   Make shure that python3 is installed on your laptop.
+If not follow the instructions on the official site. https://www.python.org/downloads/macos/
+-   You can also install python3 with Homebrew.
+Chech the version with the following command
+    ```
+    brew install python
+    python --version
+    ```

--   Run the following command to grant execute permissions.
+-   Run the following command to grant execute permissions to your user.
 You olny have to do this once.
+(Navigate to the project folder with **"cd"** command, than you don't have to include the **"/path/to/"** in the following commands)
     ```
     chmod u+x /path/to/clipboard-history.sh
+    chmod u+x /path/to/add_entry.py
+    chmod u+x /path/to/format_entries.py
+    chmod u+x /path/to/get_content.py
+    chmod u+x /path/to/select_entry.applescript
     ```
+    You can list all the files in the project folder with **"ls -l"**, you should see something like **"-rwxr--r--"** permissions for the python and script files.
 -   Running the script: Each time you restart your computer, you will need to start the program manually.
     ```
     ./path/to/clipboard-history.sh --start